 Obtained feedback from training participants and trainers: This project charted new territory.
 Thus, a message of “learning together” and encouraging conversation was conveyed to the trainees throughout the training.
 In support of this message, the PPC designed an evaluation process promoting honest feedback, both positive and negative.
 Critical feedback on the feasibility of using IDA in the field, understanding concepts related to capacity and decisional abilities, and effective teaching methods gathered from Phase One and Phase Two training were fully integrated into the project’s planning for finalizing materials.
 This feedback came from both trainers and participants.
 The participants completed a pre/post-test and feedback forms and provided feedback on notecards during a training exercise and then again during a post-training phone meeting.
 The PPC trainers discussed the training pilot’s overall successes and challenges.
 The project results provide insight into the benefits, complexities and challenges of standardizing how APS caseworkers assess decision-making capacity.

-If you would like more information about IDA, the training, or this pilot project, please contact Pam Ansell, Project Coordinator, at firstname.lastname@example.org.
+If you would like more information about IDA, the training, or this pilot project, please contact Pam Ansell, Director of Special Projects, at firstname.lastname@example.org.